jon-gitter/reading-notes/README.md

 # Hi!
 My name is Jon and I'm a student learning how to code.
 I'm excited to start my journey in IT and bring more technical expertise to my leadership experience from the military and business world.

-### Below are links to my LinkedIn Profile, Github, and Table of Contents for my coursework.
+### Below are links to my LinkedIn Profile, Github, and a Table of Contents for my coursework.

 [LinkedIn Profile](https://www.linkedin.com/in/jon-gitter-a0123485/)